cybozu-go/moco/docs/change-pvc-template.md

 If the volume plugin supports [online file system expansion](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/#online-file-system-expansion), the PVs used by the Pod will be expanded online.

+If volume is to be expanded, `.allowVolumeExpansion` of the StorageClass must be `true`. moco-controller will validate with the admission webhook and reject the request if volume expansion is not allowed.

 If the volume plugin does not support online file system expansion, the Pod must be restarted for the volume expansion to reflect.
 This must be done manually by the user.